Syncing 10,000 leads/mo? GET A DEMO

 Source: creatopy

-In these Facebook carousel ad examples, you can use this format to highlight various products in a single ad unit or provide more information.
+In these Facebook carousel ad examples, you can see how they use this format to highlight various products in a single ad unit or provide more information.

-Here is how a brand uses Facebook Single-Image Ads to run successful campaigns.
+Here is how a brand uses single image ads to run successful campaigns.

 Single image ads